 How to Get Temporary Auto Insurance

-The most common way to get temporary auto insurance is to buy a standard six- or 12-month policy from a provider and cancel partway through.
+The most common way to get temporary coverage is to buy a standard six- or 12-month auto insurance policy from a provider and cancel partway through.
 This method of getting short-term coverage is best for those who want their own policy, with the closest resemblance to what you’d buy for the long term.

 Cancel with Care

-Be careful when canceling your insurance early, however.
+Be careful when canceling your car insurance early, however.
 You still need it to drive legally.
 In most states, you could get expensive tickets and points on your record, lose your license, or even go to jail if you’re caught without auto coverage.
 Violations from driving without it will raise your rates and make you a high-risk driver.

 Avoid Coverage Lapses

-No matter what you do while searching for a temporary policy, make sure to avoid a lapse in coverage, which is when you go through a period without car insurance.
-This will raise your rates when you do decide to drive again and buy a policy.
-Consider getting non-owner insurance, even if you don’t drive a lot.
+No matter what you do while searching for a temporary policy, make sure to avoid a lapse in coverage, which is when you go through a period of time without auto insurance.
+This will raise your rates when you do decide to drive again.
+Consider non-owner policies, even if you don’t drive a lot.
 This could save money in the future and help keep you covered.

-You can get temporary forms of auto coverage from many of the leading insurers, including Progressive, Allstate, and State Farm.
-Remember that there is no one temporary policy you can buy, but just different methods you can use to get coverage for a short time.
+You can get limited-term forms of coverage from many of the leading providers, including Progressive, Allstate, and State Farm.
+Remember that there is no one temporary insurance policy you can buy, but just different methods you can use to get protection for a short time.